What’s the lowdown?

 Unfortunately, and maybe not surprisingly, this women’s health issue needs more research.
 The psychological and emotional impacts of hair loss on a woman can be devastating, and the link between hormonal contraception and the hair growth cycle should be explored further.

 Discovering contraceptive side effects experienced by others can be hugely beneficial in making the right choice for you, and The Lowdown is a great place to access this information.
-Read reviews submitted by our incredible community or book an appointment with our Ask A Doctor service, where our friendly female GPs are available to discuss your concerns and queries.
+Read reviews submitted by our incredible community or book an appointment with our women’s health service, where our friendly female GPs are available to discuss your concerns and queries.

 If you’ve noticed changes to your hair whilst using contraception please leave a review!
 We’ve noticed many of you commenting about this in your reviews and have recently added a specific section on our review form so we can collect more data.